 - Set Rules for Allocation of Profits and Losses.
-Without an Operating Agreement, profits are allocated among the members according to the manner in which they share in distributions that exceed the repayment of their capital contributions (see the following section), and losses are allocated according to the relative capital contributions that members have made or promised to make in the future.
-A.R.S. § 29-709.
+Without an Operating Agreement, profits are allocated among the members according to the manner in which they share in distributions and distributions are shared equally unless provided otherwise in an Operating Agreement.

-Operational Significance: This provision means that if two people form a company and one contributes $100 and the other is to contribute nothing, the two members must then split future profits equally unless they agree in an Operating Agreement to allocate the profits differently.
-If the members of your company intend to allocate profits other than equally to all members, that agreement must be in writing to be enforceable.
+Operational Significance: If two people form a company and one contributes $9,000 and the other contributes $1,000 because Arizona’s LLC law says they share distributions equally, the two members must then split future profits equally unless they agree in an Operating Agreement to allocate the profits differently.
+If the members of your company intend to allocate profits other than equally to all members, that agreement must be in an Operating Agreement signed by the members to be enforceable.

 - Set Rules for Distributions of Money.
-Without an Operating Agreement, distributions of cash or other property to members must be shared among the members must be shared among the members in the following order:
+Without an Operating Agreement, distributions of cash or other property to members must be shared among the members equally.

 Operational Significance: This provision means that if two people form a company and one contributes $100 and the other is to contribute nothing, the member who contributes the $100 is entitled to ALL distributions until the member gets the $100 back.
 When the money member receives all of the $100, the two members must then split future distributions equally.
 Most of the time members intend to split the distributions according to a fixed percentage among members from day one despite the fact one or more members has not received distributions of all of their capital.
 If you do not want your LLC to be governed by the general rule, your company needs an Operating Agreement that specifies how profits, losses and distributions will be allocated among the members before and after they receive all their capital contributions.